 Lead batteries have been around for more than a hundred years, so they are tried and tested.
 On the other hand, because of the chemistry of lead-acid or lead gel batteries, they only use 50 percent of their capacity, which means that to achieve an actual capacity of four kilowatt hours, your battery would have to have a gross capacity of at least eight kilowatt hours.
 Also,3Windows lead is heavy, so it is only practical for battery systems that are fixed in place.
 And such batteries usually require forced ventilation to get rid of gases that might be produced.

 Lithium storage units are more effective, because they can be discharged to within 80 or 90 percent of their capacity.
 Some manufacturers even promise 100 percent, but that is pie in the sky.
 Lithium batteries are hermetically sealed, which makes installation easier.
-However, the price is (still) higher than for lead batteries: approximately 1,000 euros (lithium iron phosphate cells) versus 500 euros (lead-acid cells), including battery management and charge control.
-2015 saw a decline in prices of 30 percent and this trend is expected to continue.
+However, the price is in most cases higher than for lead batteries: approximately 700 - 1,000 euros (lithium iron phosphate cells) versus 500 euros (lead-acid cells), including battery management and charge control.
+Within the last four year prices for residental energy storage systems declined by 40 percent, for commercial storage systems by 50 percent and this trend is expected to continue.
 Soon lithium batteries will be on par with lead batteries.
 Back to top

 Energy storage units have hours or days when they run at low capacity.
 Very rarely do they run at full load, i.e. at maximum charging or discharging capacity.
 They mostly run on partial load.
 So key to their overall efficiency is what is known as their off-peak performance.
 A large energy storage unit (with many kilowatt hours of capacity) with a low charging capacity (low currents for charging or discharging) would not be a good idea, because it takes much too long to be fully charged and when demand is high, it discharges too slowly.
 To be on the safe side, always choose a solar battery storage system where the maximum number of kilowatt hours of storage capacity is roughly equal to the power produced (e.g. 3 kWh/3 kW).
 A battery of seven kilowatt hours storage capacity with only two kilowatts of power output is a little bit on the weak side and will not operate efficiently.
 For instance, it would require three and a half hours of full sunlight to recharge.
 Back to top

 Some storage manufacturers offer an opportunity to their customers to generate extra revenues from the grid.
 They link up thousands of battery systems, forming an intelligent swarm which draws electricity from the grid when power stations are generating more than is needed at the time.
+In high demand times the bundled solar electricity can be sold at the spot market or as control energy.
 This surplus is then passed on to the owner of the solar batteries at a discount or even free of charge.
 However, this requires a certain amount of investment to connect the batteries to a central grid management system and install an additional metre to measure the grid operations.
+Through optimized self-consumption and peak load shaving services costs of commercial energy storage systems can be already at around 10 Cents/kWh.
 Back to top

 When it comes to solar battery storage, you should give preference to European system providers.
 Even if they use battery cells manufactured abroad, the charger technology, fuses and switches as well as housings are made in Europe.
 European manufacturers tend to have better service in case of complaints or damage.
 Sure, European products might be more expensive than the competition from the Far East.
 But buying cheap usually means buying twice.
 Back to top